Enjoy a 15% discount on all purchases until the 31st of March 2023 using the promo code EOFWEB22 at check out!

-This report offers a global overview of the fresh food industry, highlighting major trends and developments.
-It looks at the state of the industry, examining the comparative performance of the fresh food categories across regions and markets.
-For each category, 5-year forecasts are explored.
-The development of fresh food globally over the forecast period is also examined, focusing on five key trends.
+This report is a global overview of the fresh food industry, considering its major trends and developments.
+The report examines the comparative performance of fresh foods across regions and markets and explores five-year forecasts.
+In addition, it identifies five key trends through which the global development of fresh food over the forecast period is considered.

 USD 1,325